ravendb/docs/version_3/docs/client-api/commands/batches/how-to-send-multiple-commands-using-a-batch.markdown

-# Batches: How to send multiple commands using a batch?
+# Client API : Batches: How to send multiple commands using a batch?

 TODO